react-navigation/react-navigation.github.io/versioned_docs/version-5.x/devtools.md

   );
 }
 ```

+Now, you'll be able to see logs from React Navigation in Redux DevTools Extension, e.g. when you're debugging your app with React Native Debugger app.

 The hook only works during development and is disabled in production.
 You don't need to do anything special to remove it from the production build.